Available interactions

 pixels.
 Simple enough, right?

 We can emulate panning by incrementing zero and one the same amount for a given scale.
-For example, here’s how we can “pan” both plots 50% of the viewport’s width to the left:
+For example, here’s how we can “pan” both plots 50% of the viewport’s width to the right:

 schema |>